389ds/389ds.github.io/docs/389ds/howto/quickstart.md

     # dsidm localhost user modify alice "add:description:Alice Test User"

+Now you can check your changes on the object with:

+    # dsidm localhost user get alice

 This would add "description: Alice Test User" to uid=alice.
 If we wanted to replace this with a new value, we would run: